ork-labs/ork/docs/ROADMAP.md

 *   **`internal/engine/workload_runner.go`:**
     *   **Action:** This is the core enforcement point.
 The `ExecuteWorkload` method must be re-architected to support forking a sandboxed child process.
 This cannot be done in the same process space and requires a re-entrant binary.
     *   **Implementation Strategy: Re-entrant Binary Fork/Exec Model**
-        1.  **Introduce an internal command:** Add a new, hidden command to `cmd/gxo/main.go`, e.g., `gxo --internal-run-sandboxed-workload`.
+        1.  **Introduce an internal command:** Add a new, hidden command to `cmd/ork/main.go`, e.g., `ork --internal-run-sandboxed-workload`.
 This command will be called by the daemon on itself.
 It will not be visible in the main help text.
         2.  **Modify `ExecuteWorkload`:**
             *   Check if `workload.SecurityContext` is defined.
             *   If **NO**, execute the module `in-process` as it does today.